 130 West 46th Street between Sixth and Seventh Avenues

 This boutique property offers 200 rooms in the heart of the Theater District.
 Book a family-friendly show, and then enjoy the hotel goodies for the entire family, including nightly wine receptions for the grown-ups, complimentary bikes, and in-room yoga mats.
-Rollaways or cribs are available upon request, as are welcome packages for kids that can include a temporary pet (a guppy) and hula hoops.
-Babysitting services are available too, and it's pet-friendly to boot.
+Cribs are available upon request, and kids can nab a welcome gift as one of the hotel's kid-friendly perks Need to get some wiggles out?
+Head to the gym, where hula hoops await for playtime.
+Babysitting services are available, and the hotel is pet-friendly to boot.

 NU Hotel — Boerum Hill, Brooklyn